Emerging and new employment precincts will support job creation and diverse employment opportunities for our existing and future residents.

 This prominent site was recently approved to be rezoned is to increase the availability of employment land in the area and the municipality more broadly.
 It was considered that the rezoning would provide several hundred local jobs for existing and future residents within the City of Whittlesea.

-More specifically, the rezoning will in effect result in approximately 140 hectares of new employment land, creating the opportunity for the creation of new businesses and approximately 4,000 jobs.
+O’Herns Logistics Park is for large-scale industrial businesses looking to grow in the heart of Melbourne’s booming northern industrial corridor.
+This site is set across approximately 140 hectares of new employment land, creating the opportunity for the creation of new businesses and approximately 4,000 jobs.

 A Time & Place project, Cooper T&P offers prime industrial land in the most prominent location of Cooper Street Epping with lot sizes available from 1,000m2.